 The Kirkwood Fire Department provides 24-hour firefighting and paramedic services to the Kirkwood and Oakland communities.
 KFD also offers educational programs to schools and community groups, specialized training (CPR, fire prevention), safety inspections, and blood pressure screenings (see “Services Provided”).

 Kirkwood Firefighters and EMS crews use modern technology to locate fires more quickly and protect your property as well as your life.
 Cutting-edge technologies include thermal imaging, compressed-air foam, “Culprit Artery Technology” software for reading EKGs, and Bluetooth technology for transmitting information to hospital emergency rooms.
-More detailed information is available in the department’s Performance Measures, Listed below are statistics related to fire department effectiveness for the Fiscal 2010-11 period from April 1, 2010 to March 31, 2011:
+Listed below are statistics related to fire department effectiveness for the Fiscal 2015-2016 period from April 1, 2015 to March 31, 2016:

 - Total fire fatalities – 0

-- Average response time to emergency – 5 minutes and 00 seconds (includes Kirkwood and Oakland responses plus mutual aid units)
+- Kirkwood Average response time to emergency – 5 minutes and 35 seconds

 For EMERGENCIES, call 911.